Trump’s bid to exclude undocumented immigrants from reapportionment arrives at Supreme Court

 “Nobody knows, we haven’t thought about this,” said Justin Levitt, a constitutional law professor at Loyola Law School in Los Angeles.
 “There haven’t ever been fights about ‘Are you just giving us numbers that we are not going to accept?’ ”

 Historically, other attempts to exclude people from being counted for apportionment have failed, said Wolf, with the Brennan Center.
-“From the framing to Reconstruction to 230 years of Congressional practice, they all show that the answer to this is very simple: all people count.”
+“From the framing to Reconstruction to 230 years of congressional practice, they all show that the answer to this is very simple: All people count.”

 If Trump gives data to Congress that seems flawed, his successor, President-elect Joe Biden, could ask the Census Bureau to review its numbers or deliver a revised tally.

-Lowenthal, the former staff director of the House Census Oversight Subcommittee, said competing data sets would likely spark lawsuits.
+Lowenthal, the former staff director of the House Oversight census subcommittee, said competing data sets would likely spark lawsuits.

 “If President Trump transmits a set of numbers to the House of Representatives that later runs of the data show was not the most accurate result, clearly we would have states that either thought they would have gained one or more seats or that they shouldn’t have lost one or more seats going to court,” Lowenthal said, adding, “Even when there’s only one set of apportionment numbers, there are lawsuits.”